 Traffic infractions range from parking, running a stop sign, tailgating, and going over the speed limit to far more serious offences.
 Speeding happens to the best of drivers, and expensive speeding tickets eat into your budget.

-While the goal is always to avoid getting a speeding ticket in the first place, even the most prudent drivers have been known to get caught disobeying the law.
-Traffic infractions range from running a stop sign, tailgating, and going over the speed limit to far more serious offences.
-Driving while inebriated in any fashion is a widespread and entirely avoidable issue.
 However, there are situations where, while perhaps not totally innocent, drivers get a ticket they wish to contest.
 If this has ever happened to you, it’s no secret how overwhelming the situation can be.
-To help you prepare, this piece details everything you need to know about defending yourself against a speeding ticket.
+To help you prepare, this piece details everything you need to know to fight a speeding ticket.

 Should You Fight Your Speeding Ticket?

 The first thing to do when determining whether to fight a speeding ticket is to take an honest assessment of the situation.
 Ask yourself what your odds are of actually winning.
-Ultimately, if you believe that it is most likely that you are going to lose, it is better to avoid court.
-Consider what evidence is against you.
+Ultimately, if you believe that it is most likely that you are going to lose, it is better to avoid court and pay the ticket.

 Did the ticketing officer document the incident thoroughly?
 Was the court date set quickly after the infraction?
 As the driver, are you responsible for committing the infraction?
 If you answer yes to these questions, then chances are it would be better to avoid court.

 Be sure to also consider that, to fight the ticket, you will need to take a full day off work to attend court in person.
 Even if you attend, there is no guarantee of success.
 With this in mind, weigh the sunk cost of your time off work (and potential professional repercussions) against the value of contesting the matter.